Gaudiot/Endless-Runner/README.md

 # Endless Runner Ghost
-You are a ghost and you are in the underworld, you need to go as far as you can to reach the gate to heaven, but it won't be that easy, there will be obstacles that you will need to avoid in order to reach your goal.
+You are a ghost and you are in the underworld.
+You need to go as far as you can to reach the gate to heaven, but it won't be that easy: there will be obstacles that you will need to avoid.
 If you are caught 3 times you'll be stuck forever in the underworld.
 Good luck and may the odds be ever in your favor.

 ## Controls